The Best Pellet Grill Under $1,000

 New to Pellet Grills?
 Here’s How They Work

-To understand how pellet grills work, it’s best to first understand the fuel.
+To understand how a grill like the Silverbac pellet grill works, it’s best to first understand the fuel.
 The pellets used in these grills are simply small, compressed pieces of wood.
 These are then fed into the fire pot of a grill that will receive air flow to get the grill going.
 Once the pellets are ignited, both smoke and heat are created to cook whatever food you have on the grill.
 There is also a control panel that allows you to set the desired temperature for your cook.
 From there, a good quality pellet grill really does the work for you, as you can sit back and relax until your food is perfectly cooked.
 We sometimes refer to these grills as “easy bake ovens” because they really are just as easy.
 You get the heat started, you set your temperature, and then “set it and forget it” as you can let the grill to do the rest of the cooking for you.

 4 Main Components of a Pellet Grill